-- Inter-school transportation for students whose courses of study require a special school facility or a facility with equipment not available in the school they attend may be claimed for support provided that: - i. the course of study is prescribed by the Minister; - ii. the course of study requires a special school facility or a facility with equipment not available at the school of daily attendance for those students; and - the course of study requires the use of the special school facility or the specially equipped facility for at least 18 consecutive weeks. - Outdoor education programs, recreational programs and intermittent bussing between schools or to such activities as hockey or swimming programs are not eligible for inter-school transportation support. - 5.
-Students in a distance education program where they are accessing 50 per cent or more of their educational program at a school of the board or students in a shared responsibility program, that are transported by the board to a school, may be claimed as eligible passengers under urban transportation.
+- a.
+Inter-school transportation for students whose courses of study require a special school facility or a facility with equipment not available in the school they attend may be claimed for support provided that: - i. the course of study is prescribed by the Minister; - ii. the course of study requires a special school facility or a facility with equipment not available at the school of daily attendance for those students; and

+- iii. the course of study requires the use of the special school facility or the specially equipped facility for at least 18 consecutive weeks. - b.
+Outdoor education programs, recreational programs and intermittent busing between schools or to such activities as hockey or swimming programs are not eligible for inter-school transportation support. - 5.
+Students in a distance education program where they are accessing 50 per cent or more of their educational program at a school of the board or students in a shared responsibility program, that are transported by the board to a school, may be claimed as eligible passengers under urban transportation. - 6.
+If a student is transported from a stop location that is more than 2.4 kilometres from their residence, the distance will be calculated based on the distance from the stop to the school location or the distance from the student's residence to the school location, whichever is less.

-- Urban school jurisdictions are required to electronically submit an urban funding application to the Business Operations and Stakeholder Support Branch by November 30.
+- 1. Urban school jurisdictions are required to electronically submit an urban funding application to the Business Operations and Stakeholder Support Branch by November 30.
 Payment is made on the basis of the submitted information, urban transportation allocation criteria and funding rates, and in accordance with the Education Act and the School Transportation Regulation. - Note: the urban funding application includes the urban special transportation section.
-Refer to Section C3.2.5, Special Transportation Funding, for urban special transportation allocation criteria. - 2.
-Transportation support payments for each new school year will be paid at 100 per cent of the previous year's funded monthly amount until the review of the new funding application has been completed. - Only students and children enrolled on the September count date are eligible for funding.
-ECS children enrolled in an SLS program as of December 1, 2023 are also eligible for funding. - 4.
-School authorities are required to retain the following information on file for a minimum of seven years and make it available for review by Alberta Education upon request. - a. geographic roadway maps of overall attendance areas and transportation service areas; - b. location of each student's residence (street addresses in towns, villages and hamlets); - c. individual bus route lists that includes stop locations and students transported; - d. a list of names of eligible transported ECS children transported by bus and the names and grades of eligible passengers; - e. records of route distance verified by the school authority; - f. copies of educational services agreements; - g. copies of transportation agreements with school boards, accredited funded private schools, charter schools and private ECS operators; - h. copies of completed route risk assessment forms; - i. copies of contracts with: - i. operators of contracted busses for all transportation; - ii. parents providing transportation indicating the amount to be paid; and - iii. agents providing special transportation for students with disabilities.
+Refer to Section C3.2.5 Special Transportation Funding, for urban special transportation allocation criteria. - 2.
+Transportation support payments for each new school year will be paid at 100 per cent of the previous year's funded monthly amount until the review of the new funding application has been completed. - 3.
+Only students and children enrolled as of the September count date are eligible for funding. - 4.
+Eligible ECS children with a severe disability or severe language delay registered after December 2, 2024 and by February 3, 2025 will be funded at 50 per cent of the relevant per child total funding rate. - 5.
+School authorities are required to retain the following information on file for a minimum of seven years and make it available for review by Alberta Education upon request. - a. geographic roadway maps of overall attendance areas and transportation service areas; - b. location of each student's residence (street addresses in towns, villages and hamlets); - c. individual bus route lists that includes stop locations and students transported;

+- d. a list of names of eligible transported ECS children transported by bus and the names and grades of eligible passengers; - e. records of route distance verified by the school authority; - f. copies of educational services agreements; - g. copies of transportation agreements with school boards, accredited funded private schools, charter schools and private ECS operators; - h. copies of completed route risk assessment forms; - i. copies of contracts with: - i. operators of contracted buses for all transportation; - ii. parents providing transportation indicating the amount to be paid; and - iii. agents providing special transportation for students with disabilities.

-NEW C3.2.4 - Metro Urban Transportation Grant
+C3.2.4 - METRO URBAN TRANSPORTATION GRANT

-1. The number of expected eligible passengers to be included in the Metro Urban Transportation Funding formula is determined as follows:
+1. The number of expected eligible passengers to be included in the metro urban transportation funding formula is determined as follows: